Country: China

 BCHINA is managed on commercial terms, but fulfilling the government’s socioeconomic objectives may at times override profitability considerations and require the bank to perform “national service”.
 We would not regard such actions as credit-negative as they reflect close government links that also underpin the bank’s credit standing.

-BCHINA’s overseas footprint has to some extent offset the onshore NIM pressure and led to a stabler NIM compared to peers in FY22.
-However, as overseas funding costs go up, its NIM will also be under pressure in FY23.
+BCHINA’s overseas footprint has to some extent offset the onshore NIM pressure and led to a stabler NIM compared to peers in FY23.
+However, its NIM has also been under pressure in FY24 due to higher non-CNY funding costs.

 ---|---|---|---|---|---|